 In addition, to be eligible for the 2005 EPAct federal tax credits for solar thermal systems, the consumer must purchase a solar thermal system certified by the Solar Rating and Certification Corporation (SRCC) or FSEC.
 Since this federal tax credit has been extended through 2016, solar thermal testing and certification will continue to be required.
 While SRCC or FSEC may accept test results from other testing laboratories for certification, it has only been since July 2009 that other accredited test facilities have been available.
 Prior to 2010 FSEC was the only accredited thermal test facility in the US.
+Additional tests labs have significantly reduced the industry demand for FSEC's thermal test services.
+FSEC however, remains the only test facility in the U.S. capable of testing certain types of solar thermal energy equipment and the current testing demand at FSEC still significantly exceeds the demand prior to 2005.

 Solar thermal systems for residential domestic water heating are subject to much variability in quality and performance.
 An important function of FSEC is consumer protection from poorly designed and manufactured thermal collectors and systems.
 For many years, the solar water heating industry has experienced very slow and steady growth.
 FSEC's test capabilities were quite adequate to test and certify the 3-5 new collectors introduced each year.
-However, in the 2005, the demand for testing jumped dramatically, and is now projected at 20-40 new collectors annually, at least for the next 5 years.
+However, in 2005, the demand for testing jumped dramatically, and is now projected at 20-40 new collectors annually, at least for the next 5 years.
 This increase is driven both by the recent "boom" in green energy awareness and the globalization of the solar industry, resulting in many requests from overseas manufacturers wanting to enter the US market.
 This project will allow FSEC to meet the new demand for testing and certification of solar thermal collectors and systems.